coalton-lang/coalton/README.md

 **Learn**: We recommend starting with the [*Intro to Coalton*](docs/intro-to-coalton.md) document, and then taking a peek in the [examples directory](examples/).
 It may also be helpful to check out the [introductory blog post](https://coalton-lang.github.io/20211010-introducing-coalton/).

-## Contributing
+## Get Involved

-Coalton is [MIT licensed](LICENSE.txt).
+Want to ask a question about Coalton, propose a feature, or share a cool program you wrote?
+Try posting in the [GitHub Discussions](https://github.com/coalton-lang/coalton/discussions) page!

 We welcome contributions of all forms, especially as we stabilize toward a 1.0 release.
 We would be grateful to receive:

 - bug reports (filed as issues),
 - bug fixes and typo corrections (filed as pull requests),
 - small [example programs](examples/small-coalton-programs/), and
-- user experience troubles and reports.
+- user experience troubles.

-We also welcome discussions, proposals, and questions!